-The incidents come amid heightened tensions between the U.S. and Iran, and in the midst of a significant build-up of American military assets in the region, including the Abraham Lincoln.
-The drone shoot-down came just hours after Iran signaled it wanted direct negotiations with the Trump administration, which has demanded that Tehran make major concessions on its nuclear and ballistic missile programs.
+The U.S. shot down the drone just hours after Iran signaled that it wanted direct negotiations with the Trump administration, which has demanded that Tehran make major concessions on its nuclear and ballistic missile programs.

-The White House said that Middle East envoy Steve Witkoff is still set to meet with an Iranian delegation later this week, despite the clashes Tuesday.
-That meeting will take place after repeated threats from President Trump to launch fresh military strikes against Iran, though administration officials stressed that the president’s preferred outcome is a diplomatic deal.
+The White House said Middle East envoy Steve Witkoff will meet with an Iranian delegation this week.
+President Trump has threatened to launch fresh military strikes against Iran, though administration officials stress that his preferred outcome is a diplomatic deal.

-But the two incidents in Middle Eastern waters on Tuesday could suggest that some elements of Iran’s military want to test the American forces in the region.
+The two incidents Tuesday could suggest that some elements of Iran’s military want to test U.S. forces.

-There are believed to be hard-liners in Iranian leadership, including in its elite Islamic Revolutionary Guard Corps, who favor a more aggressive stance toward the U.S. and could oppose direct diplomatic engagement.
+There are thought to be hard-liners in Iranian leadership, including in its elite Islamic Revolutionary Guard Corps, who favor a more aggressive stance toward the U.S. and could oppose direct diplomatic engagement.

 The incidents also underscore the significant risk of escalation.
-Should Iranian drones or other assets cause harm to U.S. personnel or damage American equipment in the region, that could quickly change the Trump administration’s calculus and increase the chances of U.S. strikes against Iran.
+Any harm to U.S. personnel or damage to American equipment could quickly change the Trump administration’s calculus and increase the chances of strikes against Iran.

-The Iranian drone that approached the Abraham Lincoln aircraft carrier on Tuesday did so with “unclear intent,” officials said, leading American forces to take action in order to protect themselves from potential harm.
+The Iranian drone that approached the Abraham Lincoln aircraft carrier had “unclear intent,” officials said, leading American forces to take protective action.

-U.S. Central Command spokesman Capt.
-Tim Hawkins said in a statement that the Iranian Shahed-139 drone approached the U.S. vessel as it was sailing about 500 miles from Iran’s southern coast.
-He said that the drone “continued to fly toward the ship despite de-escalatory measures taken by U.S. forces operating in international waters.”
+Capt.
+Tim Hawkins, a spokesman for U.S. Central Command, said in a statement that the Iranian Shahed-139 drone approached the U.S. vessel as it was sailing about 500 miles from Iran’s southern coast.
+He said the drone “continued to fly toward the ship despite de-escalatory measures taken by U.S. forces operating in international waters.”

-The Iranian drone was shot down by a U.S. F-35 fighter jet, officials said.
-No troops were injured and no U.S. equipment was damaged, officials said.
+The Iranian drone was shot down by an F-35 fighter jet, officials said.
+No troops were injured, and no U.S. equipment was damaged.

 The U.S.-flagged ship had an American crew on board, the Pentagon said.

-A U.S. destroyer responded to the scene and escorted the ship out of danger, with “defensive air support from the U.S. Air Force.”
+A U.S. destroyer escorted the ship out of danger, with “defensive air support from the U.S. Air Force.”

 “Continued Iranian harassment and threats in international waters and airspace will not be tolerated,” Capt.
-Hawkins said in a statement.
+Hawkins said.
 “Iran’s unnecessary aggression near U.S. forces, regional partners and commercial vessels increases risks of collision, miscalculation, and regional destabilization.”

-Those developments come against an already tense backdrop.
-Mr. Trump has repeatedly threatened military strikes on Iran because of its violent, deadly crackdown on protesters last month.
-The president has surged American military assets to the region in preparation for those possible strikes.
+Mr. Trump has repeatedly threatened military strikes on Iran because of its deadly crackdown on protesters last month.
+The president has surged U.S. military assets to the region.

 Mr. Trump last year ordered strikes against three key Iranian nuclear facilities, demonstrating his willingness to take action against Tehran.

-Iranian President Masoud Pezeshkian said Tuesday he wants to reach a deal with the U.S.
+Iranian President Masoud Pezeshkian said Tuesday that he wants to reach a deal with the U.S.

 “I have instructed my minister of foreign affairs, provided that a suitable environment exists — one free from threats and unreasonable expectations — to pursue fair and equitable negotiations, guided by the principles of dignity, prudence, and expediency,” he said in a social media post.

-Iranian Foreign Minister Abbas Araghchi is expected to lead the team that meets with Mr. Witkoff later this week.
+Iranian Foreign Minister Abbas Araghchi is expected to lead the team that meets with Mr. Witkoff.

 • Ben Wolfgang can be reached at bwolfgang@washingtontimes.com.